Wellington Eye Centre Optometrist

 Do I need to wait after having laser eye surgery to apply to the Police?

-Finally – Police work can require quick and accurate visual assessments in high-stress environments, such as identification of suspects, reading license plates, driving at speed or spotting hazards in low light conditions.
-Refractive surgery can delivery this for you, but you need to plan for it.
-All surgeries have a recovery phase.
-But specifically, the Police requirement is that 3 months need to pass before they will accept your Level 2 Final Visual Examination Report.
+Finally, Police work can require quick and accurate visual assessments in high-stress environments, such as identification of suspects, reading license plates, driving at speed or spotting hazards in low light conditions.
+Refractive surgery can deliver this for you, but you need to plan for it, as all surgeries have a recovery phase.
+You will not be able to start your training until you have passed the Level 2 Final Visual Examination.
+You can start the application for Police college at any time, but the requirement is that 4 weeks need to pass before you can sit your Level 2 Final Visual Examination.

 If you’re interested in joining the NZ Police but your vision doesn’t meet the requirements, then get in touch to find out if laser eye surgery might be the solution for you.
 You can call us at 0800 733 327 or fill out the booking form for a free assessment.